 Instructions

-- In another large bowl, stir together remaining 1 cup flour, ¼ cup sugar, baking powder and cinnamon.
-Add egg, milk and canola oil and stir until completely combined.
+- In a large bowl, stir together remaining 1 cup flour, ¼ cup sugar, baking powder and cinnamon.
+Add egg, milk and oil and stir until completely combined.
 The batter will be thick.

-- Bake for 40 minutes or until topping is golden brown and the blueberries are thickened and bubbly.
+- Bake for 35-40 minutes or until topping is golden brown and the blueberries are thickened and bubbly — if the top has browned but the filling hasn't thickened, cover with foil for the remaining bake time.

 - Let cool for 10 minutes before serving.